Cosmological constraints on exotic injection of electromagnetic energy: CMB power spectra constraints

-In fact, in order to speed up even further the evaluation of constraints involving different particle physics parameters, such as different masses or final state channels, further approximations are typically made.
-A very popular one, which works well for WIMP DM annihilation, is to work with an effective {\it on-the-spot} \footnote{In the on-the-spot approximation it is considered that energy deposition happens at the injection redshift, meaning $z' = z$ in equation \ref{eq:f_z}.} approximation by introducing a function $f_{\rm eff}$, that depends only on $m_{\chi}$ and the e.m. branching ratio.
-For DM annihilation in the smooth background, it turns out that $f_{o.t.s.}\simeq f(z=600)$ gives a good approximation.
-A naive application of the same hypothesis to the decay would suggest
+In order to speed up the evaluation of constraints involving different particle physics parameters, such as different masses or final state channels, further approximations are often introduced.
+A very popular one is the effective {\it on-the-spot} approximation.
+In the context of decaying particles, this approach relies on two assumptions: first, that energy deposition happens at the same redshift as energy injection ($T^{(\ell)}(z',z,E) \propto \delta(z'-z)$ in Eq.~(\ref{eq:f_z})); second, that the energy deposition efficiency is constant over time up to a factor $e^{-\Gamma t}$, which amounts in assuming that the function $f(z)$ is simply of the form

+where the factor $f_{\rm eff}$ only depends on the mass $m_{\chi}$ and on the e.m. branching ratios (i.e. decay channel(s)).
+One can think of different Ans\"atze for relating this effective coefficient to the particle properties.

-As in the case of DM annihilation, the parameter $f_{\rm eff}$ should depend on the particle properties.
-A too complicated dependence would make however an implementation of this approximation unpractical.
-In the following, we will compute the effects and derive bounds in the more complete treatment.
-We will use the results to guide us towards a criterion to choose $f_{\rm eff}$ appropriately, discussing its accuracy.
-We can anticipate that choosing $f_{\rm eff} = f(z\sim300)$ where will lead to bounds, for lifetime $> 10^{14}$s, correct at the $20\%$ level although the exact impact of the decay on $x_e$ and the $C_\ell$'s might be poorly described.
-For shorter lifetime, no easy criterion emerges and only a principal component analysis could help us in doing so, which we postpone to future work.
+In section~\ref{sec:res}, we will compute bounds on the e.m. decay model without such an approximation.
+Then we will use the beyond-on-the-spot results to physically motivate one particular ansatz for $f_{\rm eff}$.
+Finally we will discuss the accuracy of the effective on-the-spot approximation with this ansatz.
+We can already anticipate here that we will define $f_{\rm eff}$ as the value of the beyond-on-the-spot function $f(z) e^{\Gamma t(z)}$ evaluated at $z\simeq300$.
+We will see that this gives approximate bounds correct at the $20\%$ level for lifetimes $> 10^{14}\,$s, despite the fact that the exact impact of the decay on $x_e$, for instance, might be poorly described.
+For shorter lifetimes, no easy criterion emerges.

 Let us conclude this section by a technical note.
-We have modified the {\sf Recfast} \cite{Seager:1999bc} v1.5 routine of the Boltzmann code {\sf CLASS}\footnote{\tt http://class-code.net} \cite{Lesgourgues:2011re,Blas:2011rf} v2.5 following recommendations of Refs.~\cite{Chluba:2015lpa,Oldengott:2016yjc}, namely we evaluate the photon ionization coefficient using the photon temperature instead of the electron one.
+We have modified the {\sf Recfast} \cite{Seager:1999bc} v1.5 routine of the Boltzmann code {\sf CLASS} \cite{Lesgourgues:2011re,Blas:2011rf} v2.5 following recommendations of Refs.~\cite{Chluba:2015lpa,Oldengott:2016yjc}, namely we evaluate the photon ionization coefficient using the photon temperature instead of the electron one.
 However, we neglect collisional heating, since this will never be relevant for the level of energy injection not excluded by the CMB constraints: for all the allowed cases of interest, $\TM$ never increases above $10^4\,$K.